ShenJuncheng/Music_Visualization_RealTime/README.md

 Social Media 🌐
-Keep up to date with Signapse!
+Keep up to date with Music_Visualization_RealTime!
 Find us on all our social channels:
 </br>

 <p align="center">